lasse610/restaurant_api/README.md

     node index.js

 This will launch the Node server on port 3000.
-If that port is busy, you can set a different point by defining a PORT environment variable to a different port.
+If that port is busy, you can set a different point by changing the PORT variable in config/default.json.

 Open up your browser and head over to: